top of page

 If I were to take Lucid Reality forward, I think the logical next step would be to look into the mechanisms of addiction properly.
 I know that dopamine and the reward system in the brain plays a role in addiction, but there are many factors that go into cultivating an addiction, such as social status, mental illness, personality traits etc that need to be researched in order to accurately depict an individual with an addiction.

-look like.
+This research also relates to the research I'm going to carry out into what dreams actually look like.
 Obviously this is a heavily subjective concept and everyone visualises thoughts and dreams differently, but it will be great to learn about the mechanisms by which individuals view their dreams and what said dreams may mean for the individual, since it will heavily inform the visuals for Lucid Reality.

 enter_universim